Sinus Lift Surgery - Southlake, TX

 Dr. Doctor enters the sinus from where the upper teeth used to be.
 The sinus membrane is then lifted upward and bone graft material is inserted into the floor of the sinus (which is the top of the upper maxilla).
 After several months of healing, the bone becomes part of the patient’s and dental implants can be placed and stabilized in this new sinus bone.

-This procedure involves using the piezo to open the lateral wall of the sines, elevating the sinus membrane and placing the bone graft onto the sinus floor.
+A sinus lift in our Southlake dental office involves using the piezo to open the lateral wall of the sinus, elevating the sinus membrane and placing the bone graft onto the sinus floor.
 This allows implants to be placed in the back part of the upper jaw.
-The premature loss of upper back teeth results in a down growth of the maxillary sinus floor.
-So that implants of adequate length may be placed, the floor of the sinus is elevated and supported by bone graft material.
+The premature loss of upper back teeth results in a downward growth of the maxillary sinus floor, so implants of adequate length may be placed, the floor of the sinus is elevated and supported by bone graft material.
 It may take 6-9 months for the graft to take prior to implant placement.

 If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the sinus augmentation will have to be performed first, then the graft will have to mature for several months, depending upon the type of graft material used.
 Once the graft has matured, the implants can be placed.